NeneWang/Concept-Logs/pages/Videogame Storytelling.md

   collapsed:: true
 	- Better done without Online - Multiplayer.
 Multiplayer has to somehow link or just be for fun.
 - Movie/Series Like Storytelling
+	- I would argue there are 2 successful:
+	-
 - Story Building
   collapsed:: true
 	- Games that does this: